-7. In your Simulink model, click the Build Model icon on the toolbar.
+7. Open the Hardware tab and click Build, Deploy & Start.
 The model is deployed to the V5 Robot Brain.

 8. Switch on the V5 Controller gamepad.
 Change the setting on the V5 Controller to enable Vexnet (for wireless connectivity to V5 Robot Brain).